Department of Mathematics

 Prerequisite(s): MATH 26200, 27000, 27200, and 27400; and consent of director or co-director of undergraduate studies

 MATH 31800.
-Topology/Geometry-2.
+Topology and Geometry II.
 100 Units.

 Topics include: Definition of manifolds, tangent and cotangent bundles, vector bundles.
 Inverse and implicit function theorems.
 Sard's theorem and the Whitney embedding theorem.
 Degree of maps.
 Vector fields and flows, transversality, and intersection theory.
 Frobenius' theorem, differential forms and the associated formalism of pullback, wedge product, integration, etc. Cohomology via differential forms, and the de Rham theorem.
 Further topics may include: compact Lie groups and their representations, Morse theory, cobordism, and differentiable structures on the sphere.